-There are 5 performance aspects which needs to get balanced out while you are doing the setup :
+There are 5 performance aspects that need to get balanced out while you are doing the setup :

 - Braking stability

-You would see a blur bar when you begin the setup.
-However the more laps your driver takes the narrower these become, eventually making it easier to achieve the perfect setup.
+You would see a blurred bar when you begin the setup.
+However, the more laps your driver takes the narrower these become, eventually making it easier to achieve the perfect setup.

-There are five sliders which help you adjust the Set-Up :
+There are five sliders that help you adjust the Set-Up :

 - Front Wing Angle